Odette Dynasty O’Hara

 Sabrina: Right.

-Michael: So therefore any label that gives strong indication of person identity, I pull away from.
-Drag performer is used for me a little loosely within our community just because it– everyone gets lumped up drag.
-So for me as a female impersonator, I prefer like I love who Michael Kenneth is like I love me, and I love who are Odette is and we have to have the separation.
+Michael: So, for me, as a female impersonator, I prefer… like, I love who Michael Kenneth is, like, I love me, um, and I love who Odette is, and we have to have the separation.

 Sabrina: Yeah.

-Michael: And so I attuned to that title.
+Michael: And so, I, I, I attuned to that title.

 Sabrina: Okay.
 I like it.

-Michael: Does that help the question for you?
+Michael: Does that help… did that help with the question part?

 Sabrina: Yeah.

 Michael: Exactly.
-I’m not drama let’s say that
+I’m not drama, let’s just say that

 Sabrina: Who or what has influenced your drag?

-Michael: My grandmother.
-She’s right up there, she’s so beautiful.
-And predominantly because she, out of everyone in my entire family, my grandmother has been there since day one and has not silently but she’s definitely when she speaks it is a force and she’s always encouraged me to be who I am, to love who I am, and to pursue the best of myself.
+Michael: And predominantly because she… out of everyone in my entire family, my grandmother has been there since day one, and has, has… not silently, but she’s definitely, uh… when she speaks, it is a force, and she’s always encouraged me to be who I am, to love who I am, and to pursue the best of myself.
 And Odette definitely carries that aspect for herself and the community.

 Sabrina: That’s great.
-Yeah, I think every once in a while, like with my grandma you know it’s like okay well what would she think about what I’m doing today?
+Yeah, I think every once in a while, like, with my, my grandma you know, it’s like, okay, well, what would she think about what I’m doing today?
 Would she be proud of me, you know?
-Like so sometimes that’s gotta get you in check.
+Like, so, sometimes that kinda gets you in check.
+[Laughs]

 Michael: Exactly.